Marcono1234/jtreesitter-type-gen/README.md

 >   Specify the expected language / grammar version.
 This adds additional checks to ensure that the generated code is compatible with the loaded language, to avoid difficult to troubleshoot issues when an incompatible language version is used by accident.
 > - `--generated-time`\
 >   Set a custom 'generated time' to make the generated code reproducible.
 By default, the current time is included as value for `@Generated` annotations in the generated code.
+> - `--generate-typed-query`\
+>   Generates 'typed query' code which allows building a Tree-sitter query and consuming captured nodes, both in a type-safe way.
+>   See the [Typed Query section](#typed-query) below for details.

 ### Using the generated code